unixorn/awesome-zsh-plugins/README.md

 ### [ZPM](https://github.com/horosgrisa/ZPM)

 **ZPM** ( ZSH Plugin Manager ) is a plugin manager for [ZSH](http://www.zsh.org/) similar to vim-plug.
-ZPM plugins are compatible with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
-ZPM runs on Linux, Android, FreeBSD and macOS.
+ZPM plugins are compatible with [oh-my-zsh](http://ohmyz.sh/).
+ZPM runs on Linux, macOS, FreeBSD and Android.

 ### [ZR](https://github.com/jedahan/zr)

-**ZR** is a quick, simple ZSH plugin manager written in Rust and easy installable with `cargo install zr`.
+**ZR** is a quick, simple ZSH plugin manager written in Rust and easily installable with `cargo install zr`.

 ### [zshing](https://github.com/zakariaGatter/zshing)

-**zshing** is a ZSH plugin manager similar to Vundle/Vim.
+**zshing** is a ZSH plugin manager similar to Vundle/Vim and allows you to...

+* keep track of and configure your plugins right in the `.zshrc`
+* Install Zsh plugins
+* Update Zsh plugins
+* Search by name all available Zsh Plugins
+* Clean unused plugins up
+* run the above actions in a *single command*
+* manages the __Source Plugins__ of your installed Plugins

 ### [ztanesh](https://github.com/miohtama/ztanesh)